maxwelltsai/SiMon/README.md

 **SiMon** is an automatic monitor/scheduler/pipeline for astrophysical N-body simulations.
 In astrophysics, it is common that a grid of simulations is needed to explore a parameter space.
 SiMon facilitates the paramater-space study simulations in the follow ways:

-* Generate an overview of the current simulation status
+* Generate a real-time overview of the current simulation status
 * Automatically restart the simulation if the code crashes
 * Invoke the data processing script (e.g. create plots) once the simulation is finish
 * Notify the user (e.g. by email) once the simulations are finished
-* Report to the user if a certain simulation cannot be restarted (e.g. code keeps crashing for some reasons)
+* Report to the user if a certain simulation cannot be restarted (e.g. code keeps crashing/stalling for some reasons)
-* Allow the user to define the maximum concurrent instances of simulation, the maximum CPU and GPU usage for each simulation instance
-* When the total number of simulations exceeds the capacity of machine concurrency, automatically schedule the next simulation when the current simulation is finished.
+* Parallelize the launching of multiple simulations according to the configured computational resources
 * Detect and kill stalled simulations (simulations that utilize 100% CPU/GPU but do not make any progress for a long period of time)

 **SiMon** is highly modular.
-Arbitrary N-body codes can be supported by **SiMon** by overriding `module_common.py`.
+Arbitrary numerical codes can be supported by **SiMon** by overriding `module_common.py` (python programming needed) or editing config files (no programming needed).

+**SiMon** is originally built for carrying out large ensembles of astrophysical N-body simulations.
+However, it has now been generalized to carrying out any computational intensive numerical jobs (e.g., scheduling an observational data reduction pipeline).

 # Installation